pryvyd9/AzgaarToCK3/Readme.md

-# Azgaar's Fantasy Map Generator to Crusader Kings III
+﻿# Azgaar's Fantasy Map Generator to Crusader Kings III
 ## Installation
 - Download the latest release and extract it to any folder
-- Subscribe to [Total Conversion Sandbox](https://steamcommunity.com/sharedfiles/filedetails/?id=2524797018) mod on the workshop
+- Subscribe to [地圖沙盒(1.13)/Total Conversion Sandbox(1.13)](https://steamcommunity.com/sharedfiles/filedetails/?id=3337607192) mod on the workshop

-Supported game version: `1.12.5`
+Supported game version: `1.14.0`
 Discord: https://discord.gg/CqHcpRRH

 ## Generation requirements